 2. Wait for a Notification

 Click this link to access the pre-registration form prior to your arrival (Do not attempt to submit this form ahead of time.
-Instead, we will need you to bring this form to the clinic with you the day that you receive your vaccine).
+Instead, bring this form to the clinic the day that you receive your vaccine).

-4. Arrive at the Clinic on the Day that you are Invited
+4. Arrive at the clinic on the day you are invited

 Caswell County Health Department: 336-694-4129